-For over ten years, we have offered the benefits of MILLIPLEX® MAP multiplexed assay panels-containing all the components and reagents you need to detect multiple analytes simultaneously.
-The benefits of multiplex protein detection assays are endless, but navigating a protocol can be challenging.
-We're so confident in the benefits of MILLIPLEX® MAP kits that
+For over ten years, we have offered the benefits of MILLIPLEX® multiplexed assay panels-containing all the components and reagents you need to detect multiple analytes simultaneously.
+The benefits of multiplex protein detection assays are endless, maybe there are many benefits to multiplex protein detection assays but sometimes navigating a protocol can be challenging.
+We're so confident in the benefits of